Ministerio de Cuidado

 Instructions for Mandating of Persons Who Complete a Basic Training Course

 Pastors or those who coordinate Minister of Care Ministries in their parishes should request certificates and ID cards mandating individuals who have/has completed the initial training.
 This should be done in writing on parish letterhead.
-Requests can be faxed to our office at 312.534.5158 and should contain the name of the individuals, the training location and program attended.
+Requests can be send to our Office of Divine Worship and should contain the name of the individuals, the training location and program attended.

 Letters for certificates and ID cards should be written to the attention of Mr. D. Todd Williamson, Director of the Office for Divine Worship.
 All certificates and ID cards, to be completed by the parish, will be mailed from our office.